jhirth/jhirth.github.io/_posts/2016-12-31-overzealous const usage in es6 isnt worth the trouble.md

 Basic syntax highlighting is great, but this kind of smart highlighting gave your reading comprehension a nice boost.
 Getting immediate access to this elaborately acquired information felt like brain augmentation.

 Since code is read far more often than it's written, anything which immediately gives you a clearer picture is a welcome improvement.
 Anything which gets the relevant parts of your codebase quicker or more accurately into your brain is worth exploring.
-Fully grasping the current situation is always the first step.
+Whenever you want to add a feature or fix a bug, fully grasping the current situation is always the first step.
 Optimizing this is certainly worth it.